EvidenceBackedPoliticalBeliefs/Beliefs/README.md

 **Examples** *(just illustrative, not endorsements)*
 - I believe that increasing corporation tax to 36% will lead to a net increase in government revenue
-- I believe that if we increase immigration to 1% of the population per year, the following metrics will improve: GDP, happiness index, disposable income per capita.
+- I believe that if we increase immigration to 1% of the population per year, the following metrics will improve: GDP, happiness index, disposable income per capita
 - I believe that regardless of biological sex, all people should be allowed in: female locker rooms, female hotel rooms, female hostels, rape crisis centres, etc
-- I believe that racial segregation leads to a reduction in the overall happiness in society.
+- I believe that racial segregation leads to a reduction in the overall happiness in society
 - I believe that sex segregated schools leads to higher scores and employment outcomes for students

-Note that each of these hypotheses has either an explicit testable hypothesis or an implicit moral judgement.
-The moral judgement implied will always be that applying the policy will result in a net positive (or negative) moral outcome for society.
+Note that each of these hypotheses has either an explicit falsifiable prediction or an implicit moral prediction.
+The moral prediction will always be that applying the policy will result in a net positive moral outcome for society.

 The hypothesis must state the cause of action by which the outcome will be fulfilled.
 For example:

 Increasing corporation tax mathematically will increase tax revenues due to businesses being forced by law to pay more tax.

 While naive - this is a complete hypothesis with falsifiable outcomes.
 We might look to countries that have increased corporation rates to these levels to determine the likelihood that the political opinion is valid.
-We might look at the science of economics to understand the cause and effect relationships of taxation.
+We might look at the science of economics to understand the cause and effect relationships of taxation (e.g. the [Laffer Curve](https://en.wikipedia.org/wiki/Laffer_curve)).

 ### Hypothesis vs platitudes
 A platitude is something that someone says in order to [virtue signal](https://en.wikipedia.org/wiki/Virtue_signalling), but conveys no actionable hypothesis that can be tested or have any effect on the real world.
 There is no place for platitudes in this repository.